h2oai/h2o-3/h2o-k8s/README.md

 for the H2O node discovery to work.
 H2O communicates on port 54321, therefore `containerPort: 54321`must be exposed to make it possible for the clients to connect.

-There are official H2O Docker images available in Docker hub: `h2oai/h2o-open-source-k8s:<tagname>`.
-Please make sure to replace the `<tagname>` placeholder with a valid tag, e.g. `latest` for latest release or `nightly` for bleeding-edge.
-For more informatino, please visit official [H2O Docker Hub page](https://hub.docker.com/r/h2oai/h2o-open-source-k8s).
+The documentation of the official H2O Docker images is available at the official [H2O Docker Hub page](https://hub.docker.com/r/h2oai/h2o-open-source-k8s).
+Use the `nightly` tag to get the bleeding-edge Docker image with H2O inside.

 Environment variables: